The History Of God’s (Elohim’s) Name

 CONCLUSION

 This was a lot of history condensed into one article, so I pray I didn’t lose you with what I was saying.
-The point I was trying to hammer in is that Hebrew changed a lot over time, and that the Jews stopped proclaiming God’s name.
-This has forced modern scholars to attempt to reconstruct it, based on what has been preserved by the historical record.
-Yahweh is a solid reconstruction, but I believe that Yahuah is more accurate.
-This is based on what we know about other Jewish names, while also using other Semitic languages with similar alphabets to Hebrew.
-If this is a topic that you are serious about, and truly want to use God’s original name, pray that He gives you wisdom in this area and reveals His name to you.
+The point I was trying to hammer in is that Hebrew changed a lot over time, and that the Jews stopped proclaiming God’s (Elohim’s) name.
+Modern scholars have attempted to reconstruct it, and while Yahweh gets the first part correct, I believe that Yahuah is more accurate.
+This is based on what we know about other Hebrew names, while also using other Semitic languages with similar alphabets to Hebrew.
+If this is a topic that you are serious about, and truly want to use God’s (Elohim’s) original name, pray that He gives you wisdom in this area and reveals His name to you.

 Thank you for reading, and always remember to stay vigilant!